bioforensics/MicroHapDB/docs/ranking.md

 The fixation index ($F_{ST}$) is computed on 26 global population groups.

-The $I_n$ and F_{ST} statistics measure *between-population* allelic variation at a locus, which corresponds to the marker's utility for predicting population of origin.
+The $I_n$ and $F_{ST}$ statistics measure *between-population* allelic variation at a locus, which corresponds to the marker's utility for predicting population of origin.